singnet/dev-portal/docs/products/AIMarketplace/payment-methods/index.md

 1. Go to the [Marketplace portal](http://beta.singularitynet.io)
 2. Pay for service through your Paypal account
 3. If you dont have a wallet , the application will create a wallet and a channel for you.
-   The application will then deposit the equivalent AGIX tokens in to channel.
+   The application will then deposit the equivalent ASI (FET) tokens in to channel.
 4. Now you can make a call now - The Dapp components hide all the complexity on making these calls.

 ![marketplace](/assets/images/products/AIMarketplace/forcomers/marketplaceimage.gif)